Apple iPhone 17 Pro Max vs Google Pixel 9 Pro XL

 Frequently Asked Questions

-Apple iPhone 17 Pro Max excels if you value brightest iphone display ever (3000 nits peak outdoor).
-Google Pixel 9 Pro XL is better if you prioritize industry-leading 7-year software support commitment.
-Pick based on your budget and daily use.
+Apple iPhone 17 Pro Max is the better choice if you prioritize brightest iphone display ever (3000 nits peak outdoor).
+Google Pixel 9 Pro XL wins if you value industry-leading 7-year software support commitment.
+Both are rated highly (4.8★ vs 4.4★), so consider your specific needs and budget.

 Affiliate disclosure